 - Total English courses must include ENGL 419, two 500 level courses, and seven courses numbered 600 and above

-In the second semester the student typically would take Introduction to Critical Analysis, an introductory literature course, and two general education requirements or electives.
+A typical first-year program in the first semester consists of Freshman English and three Discovery Program requirements or electives.
+In the second semester, the student typically would take Introduction to Critical Analysis, an introductory literature course, and two Discovery Program requirements or electives.

 Writing Focus for English Majors

 The English department offers a writing focus for English majors interested in creative or other specialized types of writing.
 Students who might be interested include students with an interest in graduate school in English or writing; students thinking about teaching and teaching writing; students considering law school or journalism training; students looking for careers in marketing and advertising; students wanting to write for corporate in-house publications; students thinking about freelance writing for magazines; and students who enjoy creative writing.

 Four of the following nine courses are required.
 Students should take at least one 500-level course before taking 600- and 700-level courses.

 English 625/626, Writing Fiction